Fostering a Culture of Safety

 Equipping Employees to Make Safe Decisions

-Improving Campus Safety
+Improving Corporate Campus Safety

 Raising Safe Driving Performance

-Chesapeake’s drivers participate in six online and classroom courses, including the Smith Driving System, which offers hands-on driving training common in driver’s education and defensive driving curriculum.
-Armed with this training, employees acquire consistent habits that help prevent accidents.
+Chesapeake’s drivers participate in seven online and classroom courses, including the Smith Driving System, which offers hands-on driving training common in driver’s education and defensive driving curriculum.
+Armed with this training, employees begin to acquire consistent habits that help prevent accidents.
 In field offices where extreme weather is more likely, we offer employees simulator training where they can experience driving on ice, in the snow and rain, and receive notes to improve their inclement weather driving.

 Applying Our Uncompromising Safety Standard to Everyone

-Our uncompromising safety standard requires all Chesapeake contractors to complete a prequalification process, including both a Chesapeake safety orientation and an industry training course, before arriving on a company location.
-The orientation sets clear safety expectations in accordance with SafeLandUSA industry-standard safety guidelines, which establishes minimum requirements for EHS practices.
+Our uncompromising safety standard requires all Chesapeake contractors to complete a prequalification process, including both a Chesapeake safety orientation and an industry orientation course, before arriving on a company location.
+The orientation sets clear safety expectations in accordance with SafeLandUSA industry-standard safety guidelines, which establish minimum requirements for EHS practices.
 Volunteers from major and independent operating companies, industry associations and educators developed the SafeLandUSA guidelines specifically for the U.S. onshore exploration and production industry.

 Each year we review and revise this orientation for accuracy in methodology and compliance with new regulations.
 We also closely monitor our contractor safety handbook which outlines the basic safety and environmental requirements that all personnel must follow when working on our sites.
 This handbook sets the minimum expectations for acceptable work activity, and reiterates an employee or contractor’s responsibility to stop work that is believed to be unsafe or that could lead to environmental impact.